Shop with Confidence

 If I buy the NBC-77 SOF filter cartridges bundled with this mask, do they come pre-attached to the mask or are they capped or sealed separately for later attachment?

 They come capped and sealed, not pre-attached.
-Filters should remain sealed until they are ready for use.
+Filters should remain sealed until you intend to use them.

 I understand your NBC-77 SOF filters are top of the line filters and filter out most contaminants...but do they also filter the same particles as the PARTICLEMAX P3 VIRUS FILTER?